 Sequel Episode: In "Bixby's Back", the second-season Valentine's Day Episode, Phil and Claire decide to ditch a boring restaurant by resuming the same roles they played in the first-season V-day ep, "My Funky Valentine".

-Somewhat Justified in that the leap day is specifically big in the Dunphy household for personal, philosophical reasons, and Cameron took the day off from work because it's his partner's birthday.
+Somewhat Justified in that the leap day is specifically big in the Dunphy household for personal, philosophical reasons, and Mitch took the day off from work because it's his partner's birthday.

 Shaking Her Hair Loose: In "After the Fire", Alex undoes her ponytail and shakes her hair loose in front of a group of older nerds who have crushes on her before she stops them from bullying Luke and Manny.